The Symmetric Tensor Product on the Drinfeld Centre of a Symmetric Fusion Category: The Symmetric Tensor Product

 \subsection{The Symmetric Tensor Product as a Functor}

-We have so-far given objectwise definitions of the ingredients needed to define the symmetric tensor product.
+We have so far given objectwise definitions of the ingredients needed to define the symmetric tensor product.
 In this section we will combine these definitions to make the symmetric tensor product into a monoidal structure.
 The final ingredient needed is a definition of the symmetric tensor product on morphisms.